dairycultist/natsucraft/README.md

 ### Implemented (subject to change)

 - Exploration
-  - Rainforest biome
-    - Did you know beta already has a rainforest biome?
-The only difference from a forest is that it spawns big trees more often though, so I updated it
+  - Updated rainforest biome (previously was just a forest that spawned big oak trees more often)
     - New wood type
     - Very tall trees (TODO need to add custom leaves + sapling)
+  - Updated forest biome (inspired by The Aether/Deep Aether)
+    - Grows mushrooms
 - Lich
   - end goal of the game is to defeat the lich
   - a knight with a skeleton head